jianhayes/GroupNL/README.md

 ## Acknowledgement

-The implementation is built on top of https://github.com/huggingface/pytorch-image-models
+The implementation is built on top of https://github.com/huggingface/pytorch-image-models <br>
+The training scripts references https://huggingface.co/docs/timm/training_script